Is MetLife Inc. (MET) a good stock to buy now?

 MetLife Inc. (MET): Who are the competitors?

-The company’s main competitors (and peers) include Autoliv Inc. (ALV) that is trading 18.87% up over the past 12 months and The Cigna Group (CI) that is -0.53% lower over the same period.
-Credit Suisse Group AG (CS) is -87.51% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Autoliv Inc. (ALV) that is trading 14.80% up over the past 12 months and The Cigna Group (CI) that is 0.26% higher over the same period.
+Credit Suisse Group AG (CS) is -86.26% down on the 1-year trading charts.